- Safety and Health Topics

 Provides links and references to additional resources related to logging.

-- NEW Crushed by Carriage during Skyline-Skidding Operation.
+- Crushed by Carriage during Skyline-Skidding Operation.
 OSHA Fatal Fact No. 14, (2016).
 Describes how one worker died while working as a chokersetter, when the skyline lost tension and caused the carriage to fall.

 - Potential Hazards of Mislabeled Steel Toe Logger Boots.
 OSHA Safety and Health Information Bulletin, (September 30, 2004).
 Alerts employers and employees of the potential electrical hazards of Georgia Boot's mislabeled steel toe logger boots; to provide Georgia Boot customers with the manufacturer's recall instructions for the subject boots; and to remind users of OSHA's requirements for electrical protective equipment as covered by 29 CFR 1910.137.